-Josh has worked with the IEU since January 2015.
+Josh started with MSM Milling in 2021, previously working with the IEU since January 2015.
 Having spent seven years as Speciality Canola Business Manager and Australian Speciality Grains Manager for Cargill.
 Prior to this he worked for AWB Limited in commodity marketing roles and spent nine years with NSW DPI in agronomic research and industry development roles including Executive Officer of the Durum Industry Association.
 Josh has a Degree in Agricultural Science and holds the Australian Financial Markets Association (AFMA) accreditation.

 Guy Webb was a farmer in the Condobolin district for the first 10 years of his career.
 He moved into agronomy and biofertilizer product development for the subsequent 20 years, practicing around Gympie, Goondiwindi, and now Forbes.
 Guy has focused much of his career on soil health and its nutritional and biological aspects that influence sustainable and regenerative crop and pasture production.

 Most recently Guy has focused on farmer-adoptable methods to rapidly increase soil organic carbon levels and presently is the founder and Managing Director of Soil C Quest 2031, a not-for-profit research institute exploring microbial carbon sequestration inoculums and carbon positive farming methods.
 Guy holds a deep belief that finding methods to rapidly build soil carbon in agricultural soils holds the key to greater farmer profitability, improved food security and resilience, and importantly a potentially scalable mitigation strategy to help address dangerous climate change.